svylabs/LiquidAX/WHITEPAPER.md

 - Borrow Amount: The amount of stablecoins the user wishes to borrow.
 - Origination Fee: An upfront fee paid by users at the time of borrowing.

 Borrow requests are organized in a list ordered based on the borrow-to-collateral ratio, prioritizing more collateralized positions for later liquidation.
-Another list orders borrowings by fee paid.
+Another list orders borrowings by fee percentage paid.

 ## Borrowing Delay and Withdrawal